HODGSON RUSS LLP

 Except for any Collected Information obtained automatically through the Site as set forth in this policy, no Collected Information is obtained from you, unless it is voluntarily provided.
 For example, the Firm collects the full name, email address, postal address, phone number, and other identification and contact data from its clients or from consumers who sign-up to receive legal alerts and similar publications.
-Regardless of the method used to obtain Collected Information, the Firm will only collect and retain Personal Information in a manner that is consistent with the purposes for which it is provided, and except for Shield Information, the Firm’s other legitimate business purposes (including, but not limited to, marketing).
+Regardless of the method used to obtain Collected Information, the Firm will only collect and retain Personal Information in a manner that is consistent with the purposes for which it is provided.
+And, with the exception of Shield Information, the Firm may collect and retain Personal Information for other legitimate business purposes, including, but not limited to, marketing.
 You are responsible for obtaining any approvals, authorizations, consents, permissions and permits that are required in connection with your providing the Firm with any information (including, but not limited to, any information relating to a third party).
 The categories of California Information collected by the Firm are set forth in the Firm’s California Privacy Disclosures and are accessible as set forth in Section 16.

 You may refuse to provide any information to the Firm at any time by terminating your use of the Site, or in all other cases not involving use of the Site, by notifying the Firm as set forth in Section 24.
 If you refuse to provide any information when requested to do so by the Firm or the Site, you may not be able to access, or otherwise receive the benefits of certain services from the Firm or features of the Site.